 - Regular security trainings for developers to learn about common vulnerabilities and threats

 - Code review for security vulnerabilities

 - Regular update of the dependencies

 - Static Application Security Testing (SAST) to detect vulnerabilities in our codebase

 - Software Composition Analysis (SCA) tools to keep track of open source components used by your applications

 Employee Access to Customer Data

 The App’s team does not have access to user data.
-In cases where they have to access the user data in order to perform support services or to respond to an incident, we will ask for your consent.
 Our employees connect to the infrastructure via secure communication channels with several levels of protection.

 Working on a support issue we only access the minimum data needed to resolve the issue.

 Users get access to the App only by logging into Bitbucket.
 The App uses the Atlassian Connect that relies on HTTPS and JWT authentication to secure communication between the App, the Atlassian product, and the user.
 Awesome Graphs doesn't work with or store any passwords or credentials, as users use the App only in conjunction with Bitbucket.